saif-mal1k/web-development/CSS/Responsive_design.md

 - use media queries to address breakpoints.

-- *follow mobile first approach* i.e **Design** for the mobile first, and then for the tablet and
+- *follow mobile first approach* i.e **Design** for the mobile first, and then for the tablet,
  Then for the laptop and then for the monitor Viewport.